 The views from the top of Las Setas are pretty good, especially looking across the modern, undulating waves towards Seville’s preserved buildings.
 There’s a winding walkway that takes you around the whole structure so you see over most of Seville.
 It was a novelty for the Cub, and she spent quite a while happily running along the walkways.

 Entry costs €3 per adult and kids under 12 go free.
 The ticket price also includes a free drink when you’re at the top of the building, although finding a seat can be tricky.
 Happy days!

 Watching Seville go by from the river is a leisurely way to spend an hour, and a welcome rest for your legs if you’re tired from herding your little ones through the streets.

-It’s a bit of a novelty for the kids too, and ours enjoyed it, although if truth be told there’s not a whole lot to see from the river and I wouldn’t say it was really worth the cost.
-I think it was the most expensive thing we did (other than the carriage ride), and the least memorable.
+It’s a bit of a novelty for the kids too, and ours enjoyed it, although if truth be told there’s not a whole lot to see from the river and quite expensive for what you got.
+I think it was the most expensive thing we did other than the carriage ride, and the least memorable.

 Catch the boat from the dock just next to the Torre del Oro.
 They go every half hour and tickets cost €16, children under 6 go free.